Taicatoxin: Mode of action

 It lowers the plateau of the action potential, decreasing the duration and the concentration parameters in the heart muscle cells.
-It has been seen that the 16-kDa subunit exhibits phospholipase activity, inducing a release of acyl CoA and acyl carnitine, fact which has a negative effect on cell’s integrity and function.
+It has been seen that the 16-kDa subunit exhibits phospholipase activity, inducing a release of acyl CoA and acyl carnitine, fact which has a negative effect on cell's integrity and function.
 TCX is involved in the outer hair cell motility too, by blocking the calcium traffic and preventing the cell shortening and elongation.
 Taicatoxin has an inhibitory effect by reducing the affinity of 125I-apamin for its acceptor and not by alteration of the acceptor binding site density.

 Toxicity

 A dose of 1 to 2 μg of taicatoxin can kill a mouse of 20 g in 2 hours.

 Pretreatment with taicatoxin (0.19 μM) on the outer hair cells of guinea pig prevented the cell shortening induced by high K+ (50 mM) and the cell elongation induced by ionomycine (10 μM).
-This is because taicatoxin blocks the calcium influx through the calcium channels in the cell’s membrane.
+This is because taicatoxin blocks the calcium influx through the calcium channels in the cell's membrane.

 50 nM of taicatoxin blocks the apamin-sensitive after-hyperpolarizing slow tail K+ currents in rat chromaffin cells, but not immediately; instead, 5 μM of this toxin immediately blocks the ISK(Ca) tail current.

-It has been shown that taicatoxin blocks the calcium currents in heart cells with IC50 between 10-500 nM.
+It has been shown that taicatoxin blocks the calcium currents in heart cells with IC50 between 10 and 500 nM.
 Also was seen to evoke severe arrhythmias and prolonged changes in the intercellular electrical coupling.